-This is where a stranger comes up and speaks to the puppy socialising volunteer for about 30 seconds and then interacts with the puppy.
+This is where a stranger comes up and speaks to the Volunteer Puppy Trainer for about 30 seconds and then interacts with the puppy.
 Another scenario would be a stranger having a 30 second conversation with the socialiser and not giving the puppy any attention at all.

 The meet and greet with other dogs

 Meeting other dogs, both on and off lead, is also a huge part of a hearing dog’s training.
 It’s important that our dogs aren’t too playful or nervous around other dogs, so we try to make sure we monitor their reactions closely from a young age.